Kinto/kinto/cliquet_docs/api/resource.rst

 ===================

 All of the described endpoints can be either *protected* or not.
-Protecting and enpoint means that only *principals* which have been granted access will be able to issue requests successfully.
+Protecting an enpoint means that only *principals* which have been granted access will be able to issue requests successfully.

 In the case of a *protected* resource, body is a JSON mapping containing a